JacobMadeley/cp3407-project-v2024/design_explinations_for_major_components.md

 ## User story title: Show and select Booking options

 **Priority**: 10 / low
+Booking options are successfully displayed, however, there is not currently a method of interacting with the bookings after they are created outside of the superuser/admin controls.

 ## User story title: Dashboard for Hotel Management

 **Priority**: 5
+The dashboard displays the hotel information and contains a from for adding a new hotel to the connected database.
+The form also allows for the uploading of a company or brand symbol that will show on the navigation bar to the left.

 ## User story title: Inventory Management for Hotel Rooms